Burlington Fur Coat Factory?

 February 18, 2009

-I’m going to go ahead and put that title up there with some of the best.
-It’s my blog… I can do that.
-And with Damian in the midst of a week long “Winter Break” from preschool, I can take him wherever I darn well please.
+With Damian in the midst of a week long “Winter Break” from preschool, I can take him wherever I darn well please.
 Today, it was Sessions Woods Nature Center; the only nature center I’m aware of in Connecticut that is closed on weekends.
-It should also be noted that their web presence is abysmal.
+It should also be noted that their web presence is abysmal (in 2009 anyway).

 I don’t know where the name “Sessions Woods” came from, but it is rather stilted.
 I’d been here a few times prior to this visit.
 Twice I parked in their lot for a couple Tunxis Trail hikes as the trail passes through their land.
 I went orienteering there years ago.
 I’ve attended a couple meetings there about our blue trails and forest management.
 But now I had Damian and a camera.
 NOW it would be for real.